 Mesotherapy is a broad term for injecting into the skin and it has several applications.
 There are different types of mesotherapy, depending on the injection technique, including:

-Mesotherapy is also divided into various types, such as hair mesotherapy, mesolifting, and body mesotherapy, based on the target area and intended purpose.
+Mesotherapy is also divided into various types, such as hair mesotherapy, mesolifting, and body mesotherapy, based on the treatment area and intended purpose.
 In addition to the medicinal effects of the injected compounds, mesotherapy is also a form of stimulotherapy that works by the act of needling.
-Providers can help avoid pain by introducing the needle quickly and injecting the substances gently.
+Some providers report improved comfort when using finer-gauge needles and careful injection techniques.

 Educating your staff and clients about the range of uses for this versatile therapy can open new opportunities to expand your business and improve your patients' lives.